jamesdvance/OpenDrone/ReadMe.md

 ## Materials

 #### Micro TX
-The Micro TX sends and receives CRSF (aka 'Crossfire') packets between the drone and a transmitter - in this case, a
+The Micro TX sends and receives CRSF (aka 'Crossfire') packets between the drone and a transmitter - in this case, a gpu-enabled computer

 Examples:
 * BetaVPV 1.4Ghz 1W Micro RF Model (recommended)